На русском языке

 Covariant theory of gravitation

-Among the astrophysical applications, CTG as well as GTR, based on the effect of light deflection in the gravitational field, predicts the phenomenon of gravitational lensing, when there are multiple images of the same remote astronomical object.
-CTG assumes gravitational emission from particular accelerated massive bodies, and it can have dipole character (whereas in GTR only quadrupole and multipole emissions are always considered).
+Among the astrophysical applications, CTG as well as GTR, based on the effect of light deflection in gravitational field, predicts the phenomenon of gravitational lensing, when there are multiple images of the same remote astronomical object.
+CTG assumes gravitational radiation from particular accelerated massive bodies, and it can have dipole character (whereas in GTR only quadrupole and multipole radiations are always considered).
+However, acceleration of one body always implies the opposite acceleration of other bodies in a system, so that in the total radiation of the system of bodies the dipole component disappears.

 Contents